 1. If you withdraw prior to June 1st 2019, 50% of your entry fee will be returned and the remaining 50% will be donated to charity.
 There is no waitng list for this event and you will not be replaced by another runner.

-2. If you withdraw after June 1st 2019, none of your entry fee will be refunded.
+2. If you withdraw from June 1st 2019 onwards, none of your entry fee will be refunded.

 3. It is not possible at any time to defer your entry to the following year.

 4. It is not possible at any time for competitors to transfer (swap names).